HeroBrine1st/E621/README.md

 - [ ] Up/down score
 - [ ] Possibility to make changes visible to another users, like tag editing, commenting etc
     - It is planned, but not in priority
+- [x] Basic SOCKS5 proxy support. **WARNING**: it *will* fall back to direct connection if proxy is unreachable in any way
+    - [ ] Preference to control fall back behavior

 ## File types supported